eliascotto/scotto.me/src/content/posts/2023-12-12-common-lisp-data-structures.md

  - data-structures
 ---

 Quick reference for the main data structures in Common Lisp.
-Each instruction can be evaluated in the REPL, using *SBCL*.
+The code has been tested using *SBCL*.

-Some general rules good to follow are:
+Some good rules for picking a data struture in Lisp that I found helpful are:

 - **Use the appropriate data structure for the situation.**
 - **Favor iteration over recursion.
 Recursion is good for recursive data structures.**